Heat kernel coefficients on Kahler manifolds: Abstract

 \section{Abstract}

 Polterovich proved a remarkable closed formula for heat kernel coefficients of the Laplace operator on compact Riemannian manifolds involving powers of Laplacians acting on the distance function.
-In the case of K\"ahler manifolds, we prove a combinatorial formula simplifying powers of the complex Laplacian and use it to derive a graph theoretic formula for heat kernel coefficients based on Polterovich's formula.
+In the case of K\"ahler manifolds, we prove a combinatorial formula for powers of the complex Laplacian and use it to derive an explicit graph theoretic formula for the numerics in heat coefficients as a linear combination of metric jets based on Polterovich's formula.